 Liquidity risk may arise as a result of CTML being unable to meet its obligations as they become due, either because (1) the company is required to pay its liabilities earlier than expected and / or (2) because of its inability to realise assets in order to meet obligations as they fall due or being able to realise assets but only by suffering unacceptable financial loss.
 Any potential financial harms to CTML and any impact to clients including vendors and outsourced providers are mitigated through the Group Corporate Liquidity Risk Policy and Management Framework ("Liquidity Policy").
-The Liquidity Policy documents the management framework, responsibilities, processes, and contingency arrangements of the Group and its subsidiaries.
-The Liquidity Policy ensures that all foreseeable financial commitments can be met as they fall due, and that, if necessary, access to funding is available and cost-effective.
+The Liquidity Policy documents the framework, responsibilities, processes, and contingency funding arrangements of the Group and its subsidiaries.
+This ensures that financial commitments can be met as they fall due, noting that access to additional sources of cost-effective funding are available as and when required.

-Liquidity is managed daily with real-time cash management / monitoring of balances in place and reporting for regulated entities.
-This is in addition to monthly reviews and forward-looking assessments of liquidity on an entity basis including CTML.
+Liquidity is managed daily with real-time cash management, monitoring of balances and reporting in-place for regulated entities.
+This is in addition to monthly reviews and forward-looking assessments of liquidity to ensure the Group and regulated entities continue to hold adequate resources.